 Seniors in Utah

 Most insurance companies in Utah will give you a discount for three years on your premium if you are over age 55 and take a state-approved driver safety course.
-Often these courses are available online.
+These courses are often available online.

 Undocumented Workers in Utah